 Great images are the mojo of digital marketing.
 But how do you create thumb-stopping real estate ads that stand out, grab the attention of your audience and make them lean in?
-Believe it or not, there’s actually statistically proven methods that do the trick and significantly increase the chances of your visualizations to be seen in the feeds.
+Believe it or not, there’s actually statistically proven methods that do the trick and significantly increase the chances of your visualizations to be seen.

 Is social media a part of your marketing strategy?
-We hope so – after all, that’s where your customers are.
+Doubtlessly, yes — after all, that’s where your audience is.
 With roughly one billion monthly active users, Instagram is one of the most popular social networks worldwide.
 But it’s a crowded landscape, so if you want to cut through the noise and make the most of your marketing budget, read on.

-The past year has shown us just how important it is to be able to market your business digitally, and this certainly applies to the real estate industry as well.
+The past years have shown us just how important digital marketing skills are to your business, and this certainly applies to the real estate industry as well.
 So what are the secrets to finding success on Instagram and crafting campaigns that convert?
 That’s a question that Facebook has the answer to and we’ve put together their most effective discoveries.
-Here are 5 actionable tips for you to start creating compelling social media content – ads that people click:
+Here are 5 actionable tips for you to start creating compelling social media content — ads that people click:

 1. Stop the scroll

 The basis of all successful communication is understanding your audience.
 In this case: acknowledging that the majority of your audience is scrolling through their Facebook and Instagram feeds with a smartphone in their hands.
 Your task as a marketer is therefore to make that thumb stop.
 Which, these days, is a lot harder than it sounds.

-One of the best ways to keep your customers from swiping past your ad and missing your message, is to check that your ad looks good on mobile.
-Maximise your chance of getting noticed by using images that are either quadratic or vertical in format – these formats take up more space in the feeds of your audience, which simply means that it takes a longer time to scroll through.
-Ultrapractical but nevertheless often overlooked: make sure that the creatives in your advertisements are crafted with the right screen in mind.
+One of the best ways to keep people from swiping past your ad and missing your message, is to check that your ad looks good on mobile.
+Maximize your chance of getting noticed by using images that are either quadratic or vertical in format — these formats take up more space in the your audience’s feeds, which simply means that it takes a longer time to scroll through.
+Ultra-practical but nevertheless often overlooked: make sure that the visuals in your advertisements are crafted with the right screen in mind.

 2. Capture with motion

 A powerful way to captivate your audience is through motion.
-If you don’t have the assets to run a video campaign, you can always incorporate motion by for example animating text or creating a slideshow.
-While big, flashy effects and video can be impressive and the first thing that pops into your head when we say motion, the most important part is that there’s some element of movement in your ad.
+If you don’t have the assets to run a video campaign, you can always incorporate motion by animating text or creating a slideshow.
+While big, flashy effects and video can be impressive, the most important part is that there’s some element of movement in your ad.
 And just as for the still images, go for the vertical or quadratic format.

 3. Make every second matter